karenlmasters/ObservationalAstrophysics/README.md

 <b>Basic Image Manipulation.ipynb</b> - Jupyter Notebook showing worked examples of combining fits images into a three colour image

-<b>Working with FLI Proline CCD Data.ipynb</b> - Jupyter Notebook with some basic examples of analysis from the Haverford College FLI Proline CCD (work in progress).
+<b>Working with FLI Proline CCD Data.ipynb</b> - Jupyter Notebook with some examples of python image analysis using the Haverford College FLI Proline CCD.

 <b>Working with SBIG CCD Data.ipynb</b> - Jupyter Notebook with some basic examples of analysis from the Haverford College SBIG CCD.